Deltares/Wflow.jl/docs/src/model_docs/model_configurations.md

 ## [wflow\_hbv](@id config_hbv)
-The Hydrologiska Byrans Vattenbalansavdelning (HBV) model was introduced back in 1972 by the Swedisch Meteological and Hydrological Institute (SMHI).
+The Hydrologiska Byrans Vattenbalansavdelning (HBV) model was introduced back in 1972 by the Swedish Meteological and Hydrological Institute (SMHI).
 The HBV model is mainly used for runoff simulation and hydrological forecasting.
 The model is particularly useful for catchments where snow fall and snow melt are dominant factors, but application of the model is by no means restricted to these type of catchments.

 The model is based on the HBV-96 model.
-However, the hydrological routing represent in HBV by a triangular function controlled by the MAXBAS parameter has been removed.
+However, the hydrological routing represented in HBV by a triangular function controlled by the MAXBAS parameter has been removed.
 Instead, the kinematic wave function is used to route the water downstream.
 All runoff that is generated in a cell in one of the HBV reservoirs is added to the kinematic wave reservoir at the end